Advising Appointment

 Your Degree Progress Report

-Your DPR should be ran at least once per quarter to track your progress to degree.
+You should run your DPR at least once per semester to track your progress to degree.

 The Degree Progress Report is also broken down into sections that are described below.